 With Launceston being a parole town during the nineteenth century, the centre of Polson Bridge marked the limit of the parole area.
 Prisoners who overstepped the mark could be sent back to Dartmoor Prison.
 A reward was given to anyone spotting a prisoner breaking their parole, and it was not unknown for an unwitting convict to be enticed across the bridge so that a reward could be thus claimed.
 The tenants of the Duchy of Cornwall formerly had quit-rents that were to be performed when the Duke, or later the King entered Cornwall over Polson Bridge.
 Many of these quit-rents consisted of small gifts, such as Spurs, Salmon Spears, and spices, or the more mundane bundle of firewood.
 At least they sound more pleasurable than the poor soul who was responsible for ‘holding the kings head’ should he feel sea-sick on a voyage!
 This became known as the feudal dues, and a ceremony is held for every new Duke of Cornwall at Launceston Castle, with the last one being held in 1973 when Prince Charles duly accepted the dues.

-In the winter of 1828, a coach and horses belonging to Mr. Smith of the King’s Arms in Southgate Street, was returning to Launceston was washed away by a flood at Polson, possibly due to the entrance of the bridge being too narrow.
+In the winter of 1828, a coach and horses belonging to Mr Smith of the King’s Arms in Southgate Street were returning to Launceston was washed away by a flood at Polson, possibly due to the entrance of the bridge being too narrow.
 Although the driver managed to escape the horses sadly drowned.
-With these inadequacies the ancient bridge was finally replaced in 1835 to a design by James Green with James Chapple as the clerk of works.
+With these inadequacies, the ancient bridge was finally replaced in 1835 to a design by James Green with James Chapple as the clerk of works.
 The two outer arches were constructed, with an iron span between them.
 Quite what design this iron span took is uncertain, but it was soon replaced by the single stone arch that now stands.
-During the work on the bridge in 1835 a curious coach mishap took place.
-The London mail coach, due in Launceston at a quarter past eleven at night drew up one evening, as usual, at the Arundel Arms, Lifton, and the driver, passengers and guard dismounted, Mr Wilson, agent of the Duke of Northumberland being the only person left in the vehicle.
+During the work on the bridge in 1835, a curious coach mishap took place.
+The London mail coach, due in Launceston at a quarter past eleven at night drew up one evening, as usual, at the Arundel Arms, Lifton, and the driver, passengers and guard dismounted, Mr Wilson, the agent of the Duke of Northumberland being the only person left in the vehicle.